-More than two months after Superstorm Sandy struck the Northeast, Congress today approved $9.7 billion for FEMA flood insurance programs to be distributed to businesses and residents inundated by the storm.
+More than two months after Superstorm Sandy struck the Northeast, the House of Representatives today approved $9.7 billion for FEMA flood insurance programs to be distributed to businesses and residents inundated by the storm.

-The Senate passed a $60.4 billion bill which would provide aid for victims of Sandy last year.
-That bill, which matched the White House’s emergency supplemental request, expired after the House refused to consider the legislation before the 112th session of Congress ended this week.
+But the money is not being doled out yet.
+The Senate must now act to approve the same piece of legislation even though the upper chamber passed a $60.4 billion bill last year.
+That bill, which matched the White House's emergency supplemental request, expired after the House refused to consider the legislation before the 112 th session of Congress ended this week.

 "We're disappointed that the package that passed in the Senate in a bipartisan way was not taken up by the majority, the Republican leadership earlier in the previous Congress that just ended," House Minority Leader Nancy Pelosi said at a news conference just before the vote.
 "As one who has experienced natural disasters in her district, it's really important that the confidence that people have in a public response to their personal plight be upheld, that confidence be upheld."